kanenorman/automatic-differentiation/README.md

 \end{align}
 $$

-We will introduce direction vector $ p $ later to retrieve the derivative with respect to each $ y_i $.
+We will introduce direction vector $p$ later to retrieve the derivative with respect to each $y_i$.

 ### Jacobian-vector Product

-The Jacobian-vector product is equivalent to the tangent trace in direction $ p $ if we input the same direction vector $p$:
+The Jacobian-vector product is equivalent to the tangent trace in direction $p$ if we input the same direction vector $p$:

-$ D_p v $ = $ J p $
+$D_pv=Jp$

 ### Seed Vector

 Seed vectors provide an efficient way to retrieve every element in a Jacobian matrix and also recover the full Jacobian in high dimensions.

-Seed vectors often come into play when we want to find $ \frac {\partial f_i} {\partial x_j} $, which corresponds to the $i, j$ element of the Jacobian matrix.
-In high dimension automatic differentiation, we will apply seed vectors at the end of the evaluation trace where we have recursively calculated the explicit forms of tangent trace of $ f_i $ and then multiply each of them by the indicator vector $ p_j $ where the $ j $-th element of the $ p $ vector is 1.
+Seed vectors often come into play when we want to find $\frac {\partial f_i} {\partial x_j}$, which corresponds to the $i, j$ element of the Jacobian matrix.
+In high dimension automatic differentiation, we will apply seed vectors at the end of the evaluation trace where we have recursively calculated the explicit forms of tangent trace of $f_i$ and then multiply each of them by the indicator vector $ p_j $ where the $j^{th}$ element of the $p$ vector is 1.

 ### Evaluation (Forward) Trace